IABTechLab/uid2docs/docs/guides/mobile-plugin-ima-ios.md

 # UID2 IMA Plugin for iOS Integration Guide

-The UID2 Interactive Media Ads (IMA) Plugin for iOS enables publishers that use the [Google Interactive Media Ads SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/) to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) in ad requests from iOS apps.
+The UID2 Interactive Media Ads (IMA) Plugin for iOS enables publishers that use the [Google Interactive Media Ads SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/) to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as [secure signals](https://support.google.com/admob/answer/11556288?hl=en-GB) in ad requests from iOS apps.
 This is done automatically, with no direct coding needed from the app developer.

 ## Functionality